Employment pricing and timescales

 - preparing for (and attending) a Preliminary Hearing;

-- exchanging documents with the other party and agreeing a bundle of documents;
+- exchanging documents with the other party and agreeing on a bundle of documents;

 - taking witness statements, drafting statements and agreeing their content with witnesses;